urbanairship/java-library/README.md

-Urban Airship Java Client Library
+Airship Java Client Library
 =================================

-This is the official supported Java library for the Urban Airship API.
+This is the official supported Java library for the Airship API.
+Please reach out to http://support.airship.com directly with any issues that need attention.

 Documentation
 =============

-General documentation can be found here: http://docs.urbanairship.com/ Java client library documentation can be found here: http://docs.urbanairship.com/reference/libraries/java/index.html
+General documentation can be found here: http://docs.airship.com/ Java client library documentation can be found here: https://docs.airship.com/api/libraries/java/

 Installation